 You can even delete the button block in your header and replace it with your social profile icons.

-Add Suggested Products to your Checkout Page
+Adding Suggested Products to your WooCommerce Checkout Page

 - Recent products